 - Structured, periodic support.

 And the cons of therapy are:

-- Can be hard to express verbally with an audience of any kind.
+- It can be hard to express verbally to an audience of any kind.

 - Can be hard to find a therapist that suits you.

 - It's time-restricted.

 On the other hand, the pros of journaling are:

 - The easiest way of giving form to feelings and venting them, whilst maintaining the deepest honesty.

 - Leads to a greater understanding and connection with ourselves.

 - Limitless use.